smithy-security/docs/docs/reference/components/defect-dojo.md

 2. Configure any workflow that produces vulnerabilities (e.g. sast, sca, container scanner etc)
 3. Find the defect dojo component in the reporters dropdown.
-4. Click on the DefectDojo flow icon to bring the form to the top
-5. Fill the form on the right
+4. Fill the form on the right

 ## Options